adsupnow/cliq-rc-scripts/README.md

 ### Making Scripts Executable

-Before you can run these scripts from anywhere in your filesystem, you need to make them executable:
+Before you can run these scripts from anywhere in your filesystem, you need to pull down the repo and make them executable:

 ```bash
 git clone git@github.com:adsupnow/cliq-rc-scripts.git